moonstar3700/School-project-Web-3/README.md

 - Use the following credentials to log in as the admin:
   - **Email:** admin@admin.be
   - **Password:** t

+## Testing

+- **Selenium Tests:**
+  - Selenium tests are included to automate the testing of the application's functionality.
+  - To run the Selenium tests, ensure you have Selenium WebDriver installed and configured.
+  - Execute the test suite using your preferred method (e.g., through your IDE or a build tool like Maven or Gradle).

 ## User Roles and Permissions